mongodb/docs-realm/source/includes/api-details/swift/atlas/call-atlas-function-call-function-description.rst

-To execute a function in Swift, use the ``functions`` object on the currently logged-in user.
+To execute a function in Swift, use the :swift-sdk:`functions
+<Structs/Functions.html>` object on the currently logged-in user.

 The ``functions`` object has dynamic members corresponding to functions.
 In this case, ``functions.concatenate()`` refers to the ``concatenate``